mahmoud/sedimental/entries/plugin_systems.md

 resiliency, and error messages to that loading process.
 If something misbehaves, we can do better than a stack trace and an `ImportError`.

-And while Python's import system is a plugin system of sorts, because we use it all the time, we've already used up most of the concern separation potential of `import`.
+Python's import system is a plugin system of sorts, but because we use it all the time, we've already used up most of the concern separation potential of `import`.
 Hence, all the creativity around plugin systems, seeking a balance between feeling native to Python,